Ayinoor Vasu

 Ayinoor Vasu (GROW Vasu) (born 1930) is a Human rights activist and trade unionist in Kerala, India.

-Life
+Biography

 Mr. A. Vasu is also an environmental activist.
 He is well known for his bold stands in the fight for justice for Dalits, Tribals and minority communities.
 He was the first public figure in Kerala to take a stand against the arrest of Abdul Nazer Mahdani.